tokenika/tokenika.github.io/reviews/qtum/index.md

 **Testnet release (June 2017)**

-- Potentially incomplete GUI, full RPC methods for contract insteractions
+- Potentially incomplete GUI, full RPC methods for contract interactions
 - Designed for developers, not consumers
 - Should be stable, but features and RPC layer subject to change from community feedback
 - SPV extended to support syncing contract state without full chain download

-**Mainet release (September 2017)**
+**Mainnet release (September 2017)**

 - GUI for smart contract interaction in wallet
-- GUI may not be perfect but will be imporved over time
+- GUI may not be perfect but will be improved over time
 - Stable RPC layer for developers

 **Qtum integration and API release (November 2017)**